matr1xpooh/java-lint-assert/Readme.md

 ## License

-The Apache 2.0 License).
+The Apache 2.0 License.
 Please see [License](https://choosealicense.com/licenses/apache-2.0/) for more information.